CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     %% Some rights reserved.
 Licenced CC-BY-SA-4.0
 ```

-### Typical Metadata Operations
+### Legend of Metadata Operations

-In this document, we color-code the different _metadata operations_ in order to quickly see what activities a Supply-chain Role may be involved in.
+Throughout this document, we color-code the different _metadata operations_ in order to quickly see what activities a Supply-chain Role may be involved in.
 We're also assuming that metadata is stored in SBOMs, but this need not be the case.
 Some of the information here is based on CISA's "SBOM Sharing Roles and Considerations" recommendations ([CISA-2024](#references)).
-In this document we also distinguish between SBOM Authors that are _Authoritative_ sources for fields and _Non-authoritative_ sources, in addition SBOM Distributors and Consumers.
+We also distinguish between SBOM Authors that are _Authoritative_ sources for fields and _Non-authoritative_ sources, in addition SBOM Distributors and Consumers.
+The Authoritative/Non-authoritative distinction is important so everyone is clear about where a given metadata field originally comes from.
-We also acknowledge that some situations may call for an SBOM Censor.
+And finally, we acknowledge that some situations may call for an SBOM Censor.

 * 🟥 SBOM Author (Authoritative) – **Creates**, defines, signs metadata — _**Authoritative** roles make sure the metadata and related artifacts they are the author of, **Exist**_.
 * 🟨 SBOM Author (Non-authoritative) – **Assembles**, **updates**, refines, maintains, attests, annotates metadata — _**Non-authoritative** roles make sure the metadata and related artifacts they process, are **Updated** and **Correct**_.
 * 🟩 SBOM Distributor – **Distributes**, curates, indexes metadata — _**Distributing** roles make sure the metadata and related artifacts they have, are made **Available** to others_.
 * 🟦 SBOM Consumer – **Verifies**, consumes, aggregates, validates, surveys, analyzes or reports metadata — _**Consuming** roles makes sure the metadata and related artifacts they consume, are **Complete**, **Compliant** and **Used**_.
-* 🟪 SBOM Censor – **Censors**, redacts, deletes, anonymizes metadata — _**Censoring** roles make sure that certain metadata about related artifacts are **Prevented** from being shared with others_.
+* 🟪 SBOM Censor – **Censors**, redacts, deletes, anonymizes or filters metadata — _**Censoring** roles make sure that certain metadata about related artifacts are **Prevented** from being shared with others_.

-### An Idealized Open Source Supply-chain Graph
+## Open Source Supply-chain (Full diagram)

 ```mermaid
 stateDiagram-v2